 The fact is, in order for us to feel young and full of life, we need sleep.
 More precisely, we need a well-balanced, yet sufficient number of sleeping hours.
 The reality is that, during sleep, each part of our body gets reset and re-established.

-During sleep, we can process the newly acquired notions and information; we can reorganize our memory, and our entire system can re-generate its cells.
-Hormones of growth are produced in order to fix the destroyed tissues in the case of adults, or to create a new tissue in the case of children.
-Such tissues are also created in order to block the destroying effects of stress.
+Hormones of growth are produced in order to fix destroyed tissues in the case of adults, or to create a new tissue in case of children.
+Such tissues are created in order to block the destroying effects of stress.

 Follow sleep routines

-First of all, we must try to go to sleep at the very same hour everyday.
-That may be hard, especially since we have so many "temptations", which may include watching a movie, chatting on the internet, and so on.
+Try to go to sleep at the same hour everyday.
+That may be hard, since we have so many "temptations", like watching a movie, chatting on the Internet and so on.
 But in order to be able to go to sleep at exactly the same hour everyday, the secret is waking up at the very same hour everyday.
 A good-night sleep is guaranteed by the way in which we start our day.